 A natural or other catastrophic disaster could result in numerous situations in which hazardous materials are released in the environment.
-Fixed facilities (e.g., chemical plants, tank farms, hospitals, laboratories, storage facilities, operating hazardous waste sites which produce, generate, use, store, or dispose of hazardous materials) could be damaged so severely that existing spill control apparatus and containment measures are not effective.
+Fixed facilities (e.g., chemical plants, tank farms, hospitals, laboratories, storage facilities, operating hazardous waste sites which produce, generate, use, store, or dispose of hazardous materials) could be damaged so severely that existing release control apparatus and containment measures are not effective.

-Hazardous materials that are transported through or temporarily stored may be involved in rail accidents, highway collisions, pipeline, air, or waterway mishaps.
+Hazardous materials that are transported through or temporarily stored may be involved in rail accidents, highway collisions, pipeline leaks, or air and waterway mishaps.
 Abandoned hazardous waste sites could be damaged, causing further degradation of holding ponds, tanks, and drums.
-The damage to or rupturing of pipelines transporting materials that are hazardous if improperly released will present serious problems.
+Damage to or rupture of pipelines carrying hazardous materials could cause serious problems if the materials are released improperly.